YOU ARE EXPLORING

-As part of the statewide IU School of Medicine academic advising program, each student is assigned a Lead Advisor and a Volunteer Faculty Advisor.
-Students can access this support at the Indianapolis campus by contacting either Lauren Henninger at LJHennin@iu.edu or 317-274-4751; Courtney Lewellen at firstname.lastname@example.org or 317-274-4752; or Kelly Matthews at email@example.com or 317-274-4754.
-Their office is located in IB 202 located in the Medical Research Library.
+As part of the statewide IU School of Medicine academic advising program, each student is assigned a Lead Advisor and a Physician Mentor.
+Students can access this support at the Indianapolis campus by contacting Lauren Henninger at LJHennin@iu.edu or 317-274-4751; Kristen Heath at email@example.com or 317-274-766; Courtney Lewellen at firstname.lastname@example.org or 317-274-4752; or Kelly Matthews at email@example.com or 317-274-4754.
+Their offices are located in the Medical Research Library (IB 202).

 The IU School of Medicine is committed to helping students with disabilities succeed academically.
 MD students in need of disability accommodations should apply to the IU School of Medicine Disabilities Accommodations Committee.

 For after-hours emergency, go to the nearest emergency room or call 911.
 Round-the-clock, 24-Hour Crisis Resources are also available:

 Medical students at the Indianapolis campus can access preventative health services and acute care through the IUPUI Student Health program.